gaspard-hk/questionnaire-v0/README.md

 users.sql
 ```

 Our repository doesn't require "composer install" as vendor folder is already included.
-It is because some of the library are outdated and cannot be downloaded from composer repo.
+It is because some of the libraries are outdated and cannot be downloaded from composer repo.

 Create the following 3 empty folders
 ```